History of Greenwich, Connecticut: 19th century

 The town grew after the construction of the New York and New Haven Railroad in 1849, linking it to New York City and eventually New Haven and beyond.
+The Riverside Avenue Bridge is the only wrought iron bridge in the state and one of few such bridges still operating.

 Art colony

 Bush-Holley House, a circa 1730 waterfront mansion on the historic Cos Cob Harbor, became a boardinghouse in 1884, primarily serving artists and writers.
 "Between 1890 and 1920, beginning with classes taught by John Henry Twachtman and Julian Alden Weir for students from New York's Art Students League, the house became the center of the Cos Cob art colony."

 Other artists associated with Cos Cob include Leonard Ochtman, Emil Carlsen, Mina Fonda Ochtman, Elmer Livingston MacRae, George Wharton Edwards, Theodore Robinson, and Childe Hassam.